 Field technicians also conducted a thorough walk-through for showerheads and faucet aerators.
-For these end uses, technicians captured the rated
+For these end uses, technicians captured the rated flowrate (if available) and measured flowrate using predetermined procedures and equipment.
+The end uses were classified as primary, secondary, or used about the same.

-Federal energy efficiency standards can have a significant impact on water
+Federal energy efficiency standards can have a significant impact on water heater efficiencies.
+New federal efficiency changes for water heaters went into effect in 2015.